 - Please be courteous at all times when dealing with nursing staff. - The nurses have a right to care for you in a smoke free environment.
 If you smoke, please do not smoke for at least 1 hour in the room in which the nurse will be treating you. - If you have pets, please consider keeping them in a separate room during the course of the visit. - Nurses visiting your home need to feel safe, so other family members or visitors to your home also need to treat the nurses with courtesy and respect.
-Please remember that some behaviour may make the nurses feel unsafe (for example, intoxication, use of illicit drugs, being inappropriately dressed or using obscene or sexual language). - There is a zero tolerance policy to violent, sexual or aggressive behaviour.
-Violent, sexual or aggressive behaviour may result in the immediate withdrawal of the nursing service.
+Please remember that some behaviour may make the nurses feel unsafe (for example, intoxication, use of illicit drugs, being inappropriately dressed, using obscene or sexual language, watching pornography in the nurse's presence). - There is a zero tolerance policy to racist, violent, sexual or aggressive behaviour.
+Racist, violent, sexual or aggressive behaviour may result in the immediate withdrawal of the nursing service. - While the nursing visit will try to have as little impact on your daily routine as possible, it cannot be guaranteed that you will not have to make some concessions to the nursing visits, for example changing the time you and your family eat. - Unless there is a valid reason for not allowing entry to a nurse that arrives early for a scheduled visit please do not make them wait outside until the start of your 2 hour window.